hipe-eval/hipe-eval.github.io/README.md

 It was organized in the context of the [impresso project](https://impresso-project.ch) and run as a [CLEF 2020 Evaluation Lab](https://clef2020.clef-initiative.eu/).

 ## [CLEF HIPE 2022](https://hipe-eval.github.io/HIPE-2022)
-In 2022, we will have an extended evaluation campaign hosted by [CLEF](https://clef2022.clef-initiative.eu/).
-The new website for CLEF HIPE 2022  will be online soon.
+In 2022, we organize an extended evaluation campaign on NE processing on historical documents of various types and languages, hosted by [CLEF](https://clef2022.clef-initiative.eu/).
+The new website for CLEF HIPE 2022  is available [here](https://hipe-eval.github.io/HIPE-2022/).